 In 1990, two ex-Alcon employees purchased MAHDEEN and the business was split between the US and Canada, with Canadian operations headquartered in Mississauga, Ontario and using all Canadian talent to produce and promote the products.

 In February, 2011 MAHDEEN was purchased by a group of Canadians with a diverse range of backgrounds that enable this new management team to manufacture, produce and promote MAHDEEN with a successful new spin on these storied products and brand.
-Terry Shannon brings over 25 years of experience with one of the most successful professional hair care lines in Canada.
-His wife, Lisa Shannon offers 12 years of experience working as part of Canada’s flagship distributor for the same brand.
-Bob Shea, majority owner of Digital Edge Services Inc – a Mississauga Ontario based digital printing facility, offers over 25 years of print and packaging expertise and Jason Farmer, has more than fifteen years of experience in the print and graphic design industry – bringing the cycle of product development full circle.
+The owners have many years of experience in the industry, working with one of the most successful professional hair care lines in Canada, and North America.
+Customer service offers many years of experience working as part of Canada’s flagship distributor for the same brand.

 Today MAHDEEN not only provides leading quality products to salons across Canada, but also endeavours to make a difference to the local communities they serve.
 The philanthropic partnerships they develop grow out of a recognized need that resonates with MAHDEEN’s owners and they strive to make a difference through donations of time, funding and expertise.
 In particular, the group wants to help children and adolescents develop into contributing members of society through mentoring and providing learning opportunities – both inside the salon and out.
 They accomplish this by partnering with established organizations that assist families who are unable to support there own children because of their circumstances.
 The objective is to give these kids the opportunity to develop their abilities - whether in the arts, academically, or athletically – opportunities that would not otherwise be available.